mirumee/ariadne-website/docs/resolvers.md

 > **Note**
 >
-> In previous versions of Ariadne recommended approach to passing multiple bindables to `make_executable_schema` was to combine those into a list:
+> In previous versions of Ariadne, the recommendeded approach for passing multiple bindables to `make_executable_schema` was to combine those into a list:
 >
 > ```python
 > schema = make_executable_schema(type_defs, [query, user])
 > ```
 >
-> This pattern is still supported for backwards compatibility reasons, but it may be deprecated in future version of Ariadne.
+> This pattern is still supported for backwards compatibility reasons, but it may be deprecated in future versions of Ariadne.

 In the above example we define resolvers for two GraphQL types: `Query` and `User`.
-GraphQL knows that those two are connected thanks to relationships in schema.
+GraphQL knows that those two are connected thanks to relationships defined in the schema.
 Take this query for example:

 ```graphql
 {